ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	\- web application firewall that helps protect web applications from common web exploits
 	\- gives you control over how traffic reaches your applications by enabling you to create security rules that block common attack patterns, such as SQL injection or cross-site scripting, and rules that filter out specific traffic patterns you define.
 	\- You can use AWS WAF to define customizable web security rules that control which traffic accesses your web applications.
-	\- If you use **AWS Shield Advanced**, you can use AWS WAF at no extra cost for those protected resources.
+	\- If you use **AWS Shield Advanced**, you can use AWS WAF at no extra cost for those protected resources. ==AWS Shield Advanced includes intelligent DDoS attack detection and mitigation for not only for network layer (layer 3) and transport layer (layer 4) attacks, but also for application layer (layer 7) attacks==
 	\- **rate-based rule** counts the requests that arrive from any individual address in any five-minute period.
 	\- can deploy AWS WAF on:
 		\- AWS CloudFront as part of your CDN solution